 95% of all goods are transported by sea making our shipping network the backbone of the global economy.
 Whilst very efficient compared to the limited alternatives, shipping and marine transport more generally are considered a ‘difficult to decarbonise’ sector.
 Low carbon fuels, greenhouse gas capture, low and un-crewed systems and more represent high growth markets for new technology.

 Pressure on ecosystems is driving rapid change in the way we harvest food from our oceans.
-The global seafood market is valued at over $250 billion in 2023 and is expected to grow $20 billion year on year over the coming decade.
+The global seafood market was valued at over $250 billion in 2023 and is expected to grow $20 billion year-on-year over the coming decade.
 Ocean farming or ‘aquaculture’ technology and processes will play a critical role in delivering this growth in a sustainable and cost effective way.

 … oh and pharmaceuticals, biotechnology, synthetic fuels, offshore communication systems and data, data, data!

-The ocean is going to be an exciting place to work in the coming decades.
+The ocean will be an exciting place to work over the coming decades.